We all want to earn more money at work.

 Take notes on how you created a cost savings program with 2 other co-workers and how you have successfully implemented 3 changes.

-Then show how much money those 3 changes are going to save the company over the course of a year.
+Then show how much money those 3 changes are going to save the company over the course of 12 to 18 months.

 The more notes and documentation you have, the better.